Last updated on September 2nd, 2021 at 01:09 pm

 Public transport is by far the most budget-friendly way to get around Mykonos Island.
 The bus can take you from Chora and many other towns to and from the airport or port as well as to many of the island’s beaches.
 However, if you really want to explore Mykonos and see its off-the-beaten-path treasures, the bus isn’t for you.

 The obvious choice if you want to explore the island at your own pace is renting a car.
-That said, driving in Mykonos is nothing like driving on other islands.
+That said, driving in Mykonos is not as relaxing and carefree as driving on other islands.
 Traffic can get really crazy and parking space is scarce in Chora and around.
-So, that’s not exactly what you’d describe as a relaxing vacation, is it?
-However, if, regardless of our warnings, you insist on renting a car, make sure you do it way in advance otherwise that too can mess up your budget.
+Budget-wise, make sure you rent a car in Mykonos way in advance otherwise the cost will be too high.

 On a final note, don’t rely on taxis in Mykonos.
-They are very expensive and it’s just not worth it.
+They are very expensive and they’re just not worth it.

 Now, that’s where it starts to get tricky.
 Food in Mykonos is indeed expensive and, oftentimes, with no apparent reason.
 So, when it comes to food, here’s our top Mykonos budget tip: embrace fast food, namely souvlaki and pizza.
 Even so, expect that their prices will be a lot higher than anywhere else in Greece.